-AudioCARE Enterprise Production (AEP-C), managed by EPMO, is a COTS system comprised of telephony, text, email, and web applications enhancing patient communications for VA Health facilities.
+AudioCARE Enterprise Production - Cerner (AEP-C), managed by EPMO, is a COTS system comprised of telephony, text, email, and web applications enhancing patient communications for VA Health facilities.

 AEP-C is an "on premise" system integrated with the DHMSM EHR System and VA facilities' phone switch.
 AEP-C increases the efficient handling of routine patient requests for information on prescription refills, renewals, status, educational materials, miscellaneous communications, and surveys.
-AEP-C is in Area Puget Sound; OEHRM has initiated plans to transfer their AEP iterations to the AEP-C security boundary, at which time the PTA and PIA will be reviewed and re-submitted if necessary.
-The number of AEP-C end-users is entirely dependent on the number of patients serviced by each individual VA Medical Center.
-An estimated 30,000 Veterans utilize the AudioCARE system at Area Puget Sound.
+AEP-C is a Type Accredited System with its baseline site defined as Area Puget Sound; AEP-C has an additional 16 sites in the security boundary.